8-Day Action-Packed Icelandic Adventure | The Ring Road and Reykjavik

 Day 3 - The Far-flung East Fjords

-On the third day of your action-packed summer vacation to Iceland, you will set out to explore the breathtaking, far-flung East Fjords.
+On the third day of your action-packed summer vacation to Iceland, you will set out to explore the breathtaking, far-flung Eastfjords.
 Before traveling around this little-visited region, however, you will first make a stop at the final attraction of the South Coast, Jokulsarlon.

-Jokulsarlon is the largest glacier lagoon in the country, a giant lake between the coastline and a tongue of the Vatnajokull ice cap.
-It is filled with enormous icebergs throughout the year, which break from the glacier and slowly cruise towards the ocean.
+You’ll find these enormous icebergs throughout the year, which break from the glacier and slowly cruise towards the ocean.
 Their scale, vivid coloration, and sheer numbers make a stroll along the shore absolutely mesmerizing.

-After an exploration here, you’ll briefly nip to the Diamond Beach, where these icebergs wash up on the black sands and glisten in the sun as they slowly melt away.
+After an exploration here, you’ll briefly nip to Diamond Beach, where these icebergs wash up on the black sands and glisten in the sun as they slowly melt away.

-After your adventure, you will set out into the East Fjords.
-As Jokulsarlon is the furthest east most travelers go, this region is very remote; you’ll thus be able to marvel over the seascapes, towering peaks, and glacier views far from the tourist crowds.
+After your adventure, you will set out into the Eastfjords.
+As Jokulsarlon is the furthest east most travelers go, this region is very remote.
+You’ll thus be able to marvel over the seascapes, towering peaks, and glacier views far from the tourist crowds.

-The sites you will visit include the stunning mountain of Vestrahorn, the sleepy fishing village of Djupivogur, and the mysterious Lake Lagarfljot.
+The sites you will visit include the stunning mountain of Vestrahorn, the sleepy fishing village of Djupivogur, and the mysterious Lake Lagarfljot.The lake is famous for its folklore, as it is believed to be home to a beast called the Lagarfljot Wyrm.

 Read more